Introduction to consumer psychology

 Consumer psychology and SMEs

 Consumer psychology is a complex field, often involving expensive large-scale studies.
-Primary research, which would involve both quantitative and qualitative studies, is often used to produce cutting edge insights into consumer psychology.
+Primary research, which would involve both quantitative and qualitative studies, is often used to produce cutting edge insights into consumer behaviour and psychology.

 Because the field is often interlinked with neuroscience and neuropsychology, many studies involve the use of brain-scanning equipment to see which areas of the brain ‘light up’ when exposed to certain stimuli.
 Because of this, commissioning studies is largely out of reach for small companies due to the expense.